DESTINIES - THE VOICE OF SCIENCE FICTION

 Support WUSB Stony Brook, Radio Free Long Island!
 Donate Now!

-Click the TARDIS to visit the Classic Destinies page, then Catch the USS Enterprise to visit
+Click the TARDIS to visit the Destinies Online Archive!

 Download episodes of Destinies-The Voice of Science Fiction

 Currently Available episodes left click to play or right click and select "save as" to download

 November 24, 2023 Destinies joins in WUSB's 24-hour Country, Bluegrass and Folk Music Marathon.
 Enter Science Fiction Country for the first time with a song by Roger Williams from the soundtrack of Superman III, some Gothic Country music from Aurelio Voltaire, and the return of legendary genre actors William Shatner from Star Trek, Bill Mumy from Lost in Space and Babylon 5, and Jim Byrnes from Highlander-The Series.
 Plus, click on the microphone above to learn about the 315 different exclusive premiums available to thank you for your pledge of support to WUSB's Radiothon at http://www.wusb.fm/pledge.